-The Sheriff’s Management Assistant provides support to the administrative staff, as well as supervising one Departmental Secretary, five full-time Records Clerks and one MIS Coordinator.
+The Sheriff’s Management Assistant provides support to the administrative staff, as well as supervising one part-time and five full-time Records Specialists and two IT Specialists.

 The Administrative staff also works with the department’s Accounts Manager to develop and administer the annual budget.
 Revenues and expenditures are closely monitored to provide the highest quality and level of service in the most proficient manner.